arshpreetofficial/MAG-Swin/README.md

 Citation:

-If you use MAG-Swin, the source code, benchmark protocol, or pretrained models in your research, please cite:
+If you use MSSA-Swin, the source code, benchmark protocol, or pretrained models in your research, please cite:

 Arshpreet Kaur and Jagdeep Kaur.